 The report, titled The Future Of Messaging Apps, broke down the three key components of a successful customer relationship in the digital age, and explained how messaging apps combine those factors into one experience.
 For starters, they have a high frequency of use.

 Frequency of use, or frequency of interaction with a given technology, can show just how powerful that technology is.
 According to the Forrester report, these messaging apps “achieve some of the highest interaction rates for both US and UK consumers.”
 They also see heavy interaction in China.
 For example, a typical Chinese consumer in a metro area spends 10.4 hours a week on WeChat, and 55% of them open the app more than 10 times a day, the report said.

 Secondly, messaging apps hit an emotional connection that allows users to more broadly express themselves.
-The report explained how when the messaging app Libem first introduced branded stickers and emoji, it was projected to only be successful in Japan.
-But, it took off in other areas as well, furthering the notion that this new "visual language" was what consumers wanted, the report said.
+The report explained how when the messaging app Line first introduced branded stickers and emoji, it was projected to only be successful in Japan.
+But, it took off in other areas as well, furthering the notion that this new “visual language” was what consumers wanted, the report said.

 ￼￼￼￼￼￼￼￼The third and final factor is convenience.
 As the report stated simply: “Make it easier for people to do something they value, and they’ll do it more.”
 Users can make payments, or even order a cab through a messaging app, the report said, and they don’t even have to leave the app to do so, further increasing engagement.

 This means that businesses, and the marketers who represent them among consumers, will need to quickly adapt to this growing trend, if they haven’t already.
 Consumers are demanding the experience created by these messaging apps, and it would be detrimental to brand to avoid this shift.